temporalio/documentation/docs/reference/tctl/workflow/start.md

 For multiple values, concatenate them and use pipes (`|`) as separators.
 If a value is an array, use JSON format, such as `["a","b"]`, `[1,2]`, `["true","false"]`, or `["2022-06-07T17:16:34-08:00","2022-06-07T18:16:34-08:00"]`.

-To list valid keys and value types, use the `tctl cluster get-search-attr` command.
+To list valid Search Attributes and value types, use the `tctl cluster get-search-attr` command.

 **Example**